 5. Frame Widgets

-The frame widget in python tkinter is used to hold other widgets on them and it becomes convenient to move a group of widgets simply by moving the container widget (frame).
+The frame widget in Python tkinter is used to hold other widgets within them, and it becomes convenient to move a group of widgets simply by moving the container widget (frame).

-Two frames are created with the names f1 and f2 both are positioned using pack geometry manager.
-The f1 frame holds all the widgets except the Treeview and scrollbar widget in python tkinter.
+Two frames are created with the names f1 and f2, both are positioned using the pack geometry manager.
+The f1 frame holds all the widgets except the Treeview and the scrollbar widget in Python tkinter.
 These two widgets are placed on the f2 frame.

 6. Label Widgets, 7.
 Entry Widget, 8 entry grid placement

-The Label widget in python tkinter is used to display the text on the application window.
+The Label widget in Python tkinter is used to display text on the application window.
 Item name, item price, and purchase date are the labels used in this application.

-The Entry widget in python tkinter allows user to provide their input by typing in a rectangular box.
-We have used grid geometry manager to position all the widgets inside the f1 frame widget.
+The Entry widget in Python tkinter allows user to provide their input by typing in a rectangular box.
+We have used the grid geometry manager to position all the widgets inside the f1 frame widget.

 9. Action Buttons, 10 Button grid placement